CHTC/chtc-website-source/_uw-research-computing/htc-overview.md

 The HTC system is a test bed for the [HTCondor Software Suite](https://htcondor.org/), and thus is typically running the latest or soon-to-be-released versions of HTCondor.

-To see more details of other software on the cluster, see the [HTC Software page](htc-software.html).
+To see more details of other software on the cluster, see our [HTC Guides page](guides#htc-documentation).

 <span name="submit-servers"></span>